We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 ACE inhibitors may cause the following side effects, which usually resolve after a few days:

 If the side effects are persistent or too unpleasant to manage, a doctor may prescribe an angiotensin II receptor antagonist instead.

 These alternative medications often cause fewer side effects, but they may include dizziness, headaches, and increased potassium levels in the blood.

 Calcium channel blockers (CCBs) aim to decrease calcium levels in the blood vessels.
-This will relax the vascular smooth muscle, causing the muscle to contract less forcefully, the arteries to widen, and blood pressure to go down.
+This will relax the vascular smooth muscle, causing the muscle to contract less forcefully, the arteries to widen, and blood pressure to reduce.

-CCBs may not always be suitable for people with a history of heart disease, liver disease, or circulation issues.
-A doctor can advise on taking CCBs and which type of CCB is safe to use.
+However, CCBs may not always be suitable for people with a history of heart disease, liver disease, or blood circulation issues.
+A doctor can advise on taking CCBs and which type is safe to use.

-The following side effects may occur, but they usually resolve after a few days:
+The following side effects may occur with CCBs, but they usually resolve after a few days:

-- redness of the skin, generally on the cheeks or neck
+- skin redness, generally on the cheeks or neck

 - swollen ankles and feet